Understanding your Degree Plan and Eligibility for Financial Aid

 - If your degree plan has room for elective courses, and if this course could help you to reach the 120 credit hours you need to graduate, your academic advisor may be able to move/substitute the non-contributing course(s) into an electives area that will count toward your degree.

 - Repeating a course is usually eligible to receive financial aid if you are attempting to improve an “F grade” to a passing grade.
-If you already have a passing grade (D or better) and you are attempting to improve that grade, this is usually eligible for financial aid – but only ONE time.
-Keep in mind that financial aid eligibility also requires Satisfactory Academic Progress and low grades can also affect your eligibility for financial aid.
+If you already have a passing grade (D or better) and you are trying to improve that grade, you are only eligible to receive financial aid ONE time to attempt to achieve a higher grade.
+Keep in mind that receiving financial aid requires meeting Satisfactory Academic Progress and low grades may affect your eligibility for financial aid.

 - It is important to note that even if a course is not part of your degree plan and therefore, not eligible for financial aid, you may still elect to take that course.
-Sometimes, it makes sense to pay for a course (or courses) yourself, in order to advance your time to degree completion.
-Sometimes, federal or state funds are not applicable to your personal circumstances, but other sources of funding may be used.
+Sometimes, it makes sense to pay for a course (or courses) yourself or use another financial resource, in order to advance your time to degree completion.